spectrocloud/librarium/content/docs/12.5-palette-cli/10-install-palette-cli.md

 <Tabs.TabPane tab="Windows" key="windows">

 Move the binary to a folder on your system.
-If you want to access the Palette CLI from the command-line, ensure you place the binary in a folder that is part of your system `PATH`.
+If you want to access the Palette CLI from the command line, ensure you place the binary in a folder that is part of your system `PATH`.
 Check out the [Add Tool Locations to the PATH Environment Variable](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)) for detailed steps.

-Open up Command Prompt and move the file to a target folder that is part of your system `PATH`, as shown in the following command example.
+Open the Command Prompt and move the file to a target folder that is part of your system `PATH`, as shown in the following command example.

 <br />